Youth Protection Training: Keeping Kids Safe

 National BSA Resources

 Scouting has developed extensive materials to help protect children.
 Below are some quick links to several.
-All these and more are accessible via the National Youth Protection Website: https://www.scouting.org/training/youth-protection/
+All these and more are accessible via the National BSA Youth Protection Website: https://www.scouting.org/training/youth-protection/

 External Resources and Information